 The second example is an asynchronous (not timing-dependent) system consisting of a "line" of processes.
-Each process waits to receive a SIGNAL from the process at its left and then sends a SIGNAL to the process at its right.
-We give careful proofs of upper and lower bounds on the time to propagate a SIGNAL from the left end to the right end of the line.
+Each process relays a signal received from the process at its left to the process at its right.
+We give careful proofs of upper and lower bounds on the time to propagate a signal the left end to the right end of the line.
 Both of these examples are extremely simple; however, the ideas they embody also appear in many more realistic examples.